 The Birth of OSHA

-The OSH Act established the Occupational Safety and Health Administration (OSHA) and marked a significant shift in how workplace safety was approached.
+This law, often called the OSH Act, led to the creation of the Occupational Safety and Health Administration (OSHA).
+This marked a huge change in how workplace safety was managed in the United States.

 What does OSHA require from employers?